...

 Questions about the material contained in today’s blog post?
 Contact the Law Office of Bryan Fagan

 If you have any questions about the material contained in today’s blog post, please do not hesitate to contact the Law Office of Bryan Fagan.
 Our licensed family law attorneys offer free-of-charge consultations six days a week in person, over the phone, and via video.
-Interested in learning more about how your family is impacted by the material in this blog post?
+Interested in learning more about how your family is impacted by child support and disability?
 Contact us today.

 Share this article